DBSCAN clustering algorithm in Python (with example dataset)

 Unlike k-means clustering, DBSCAN does not require specifying the number of clusters initially.
 However, DBSCAN requires

-two parameters viz. the radius of neighborhoods for a given data point p (eps
+two parameters viz. the radius of neighborhoods for a given data point p (eps or ε) and the minimum number

-of data points in a given ε
+of data points in a given ε-neighborhood to form clusters (minPts).

 DBSCAN is also useful for clustering non-linear datasets.